-Summer is holding on by a thread in September, nights are definitely drawing in.
+Summer is holding on by a thread and nights are definitely drawing in.
 There’s still plenty to harvest this month including beans and courgettes, autumn raspberries and other berries should be plentiful too.
 Pumpkins should be swelling nicely, deepening in colour ready for harvesting from next month onwards.

 Some jobs for September: